michaelecollins/pkm/reference/Angular.md

 #### Implementing a Hooks

-1. Import the event from angular
+1. Import the event from Angular.
-2. Implement the event on the class
+2. Implement the event on the class.

 ```typescript
 import { Component, OnInit } from '@angular/core'; // import event handler